KannonZenetism/zenetism-field-physics/zenetism/mpx/theonic-office.md

 Once in **Aion**, the gathered essences are not less themselves, but more essentially themselves.
 For Aion holds bare essence as it is — not as office, not as gate-function, not as gathered cosmological role, but as pure potential in stillness.

-Thus the universe’s **Theonic office** does not persist in Aion as a separate permanent chamber.
+Thus the universe's **Theonic office** does not persist in Aion as a separate permanent chamber.

 The office is fulfilled.
 The essences remain.